The ACT Veterinary Practitioners Board (the Board) requires that every registered premises have an efficient record keeping system for client records.

 And where relevant:

 All veterinary medical records are the property of the clinic and maintained in the clinic for the benefit of the client, the animal, the staff and the clinic.
-Veterinary medical records should be confidential and no information in these records should be released to anyone without clear authorization from the owner of the particular animal.
+Veterinary medical records should be confidential and no information in these records should be released to anyone without clear authorisation from the owner of the particular animal.

 Objective comments re an animal’s temperament may be included, eg, nervous, aggressive, fear biter, etc., however, subjective personal comments about clients or animals are inappropriate in medical records and should be avoided.